Best Practices for Safe Computing - Prevention of Malware Infection

-Common sense, safe computing and safe surfing habits is essential to protecting yourself from malware infection.
+Common sense, Good Security Habits and safe surfing is essential to protecting yourself from malware infection.
 No amount of security software is going to defend against today's sophisticated malware writers for those who do not practice these principles and stay informed.
 Knowledge and the ability to use it is the best defensive tool anyone could have.
 This includes educating yourself as to the most common ways malware is contracted and spread as well as prevention.

 Tips to protect yourself against malware infection:

 Keep Windows and Internet Explorer current with all security updates from Microsoft which will patch many of the security holes through which attackers can gain access to your computer.
 When necessary, Microsoft releases security updates on the second Tuesday of each month and publishes Security update bulletins to announce and describe the update.
 If you're not sure how to install updates, please refer to How To Access Windows Update.